nlm-irp-jianglab/steroid-reductase-bioinfo/README.md

 HMMs for steroid reductases are available in the ProkFunFind repository: ```https://github.com/nlm-irp-jianglab/ProkFunFind/tree/master/data/Steroid_reductase```

+## Read Mapping
+The following tools are required to replicate the read mapping step.
++ bowtie2
++ seqkit
++ pigz
++ samtools
++ trimgalore
++ sratoolkit

 Steps to run the read mapping:

 1. Clone this repository ```git clone https://github.com/nlm-irp-jianglab/steroid-reductase-bioinfo```